 When informed about the direct links between the tobacco industry and this particular event, some initial presenters have immediately cancelled their participation.
 Now that the connection is clearly established and brought to your attention, we call on you to do the same and disengage from this event.

-If tobacco companies want to make low-risk products, they should listen to people like Chris Russell about what works and what doesn’t work.
+If tobacco companies want to make low-risk vape pen products like disposables and pod vapes, they should listen to people like Chris Russell about what works and what doesn’t work.
 Is the public health goal to help smokers improve their lives and the lives of their families, or is it to force everyone into tobacco control’s claustrophobic closet of conflicted moral dictates?

 Dr. Russell doesn’t have to prove to anyone that his work is aimed at helping smokers quit cigarettes and improve their health.
 Everything he does is done toward that purpose.
 He’s the last person who deserves to be threatened for discussing his work — no matter where he discusses it, or with whom.